johannes-mueller/devcontainer.el/README.md

 If you need to forward some process call into the devcontainer which is not done by the `compile` command of Emacs, you can use `devcontainer-advise-command` to prepend the `devcontainer exec` call in front of your command.
-If you are not sure if `devcontainer-mode` is always available you can use the following call, which modifies your command if `devcontainer-mode` is available and if the command modification is advisable.
+If you are not sure if `devcontainer` is always available you can use the following call, which modifies your command if `devcontainer` is available and if the command modification is advisable.

 ```elisp
 (funcall (or (symbol-function 'devcontainer-advise-command) #'identity) command)